Landis' conjecture: a survey: Meshkov's counterexample

 \subsubsection{Sketch of the proof of Lemma \ref{lem:cruz}}

 We present a brief description of the main points in the proof.
-For the full detailed proof, see \cite[Lemma]{Me91}, \cite[Lemma 3.1]{Cruz99}, \cite[Lemma 6.1]{Davey14}, or \cite[Lemma 2.1]{Davey15}.
-The idea in the construction is that, as $r$ increases from $\rho$ to $\rho +6\rho^{(1-\delta)/2}$, we smoothly modify in four steps the function $u_1=r^{-n}\exp[-in\theta]$ into a function $u$ on $A(0,6)$ that satisfies (a), (b), (c), (d).
+For a complete and detailed proof, see \cite[Lemma]{Me91}, \cite[Lemma 3.1]{Cruz99}, \cite[Lemma 6.1]{Davey14}, or \cite[Lemma 2.1]{Davey15}.
+The idea in the construction is that, as $r$ increases from $\rho$ to $\rho +6\rho^{(1-\delta)/2}$, we smoothly modify in four steps the function $u_1=r^{-n}\exp[-in\theta]$ into a function $u$ in $A(0,6)$ that satisfies (a), (b), (c), (d).

 \textit{Step 1.} The annulus $A(0,2)$.
 In a first step, we consider the function